 Other Additional Revenue Sources Could Grow Significantly

-Iridium Certus is expected to provide the fastest L-band broadband service in the world, which will let the company’s customers use smaller and more cost-effective terminals, Desch said.
+Iridium Certus is expected to provide the fastest L-band broadband service in the world at speeds up to 1.4 mbps, which will let the company’s customers use smaller and more cost-effective terminals, Desch said.

-In addition, a new aviation communications service offered by Iridium NEXT will assist with tracking airlines.
-For example, Malaysia Airlines Flight 370, which went missing in 2014 when it veered off course never to be seen or heard from again, could become a rare occurrence in the future with the use of Aireon, a new service supported by Iridium NEXT.
+In addition, a new aviation communications service offered by Iridium NEXT will assist with tracking aircraft.
+For example, Malaysia Airlines Flight 370, which went missing in 2014 when it veered off course never to be seen or heard from again, could become the last such occurrence due to a new service called Aireon that is supported by Iridium NEXT.

 After departing from Kuala Lumpur for Beijing and reaching a cruising altitude of 35,000 feet, or 10,700 meters, the Boeing 777 disappeared with 227 passengers and 12 crew members on board.
 A search that stretched from the Indian Ocean west of Australia to Central Asia failed to find the lost aircraft.
-Aireon would be intended to solve the problem of missing aircraft.
+Aireon would be able to help track planes worldwide with Iridium’s global satellite constellation.

 Iridium currently has more than 60,000 subscribers for its aviation services by focusing on cockpit communications, not the hotly competitive spectrum used by passengers, Desch said.
 Iridium helps pilots communicate with air traffic controllers, he added.